gjohansson-ST/sector/readme.md

 After installation go to "Integrations" page in HA, press + and search for Sector Alarm Follow onscreen information to type username, password, code etc.
 No restart needed

-### Options

-After activating the integration there is an option to adjust the frequence off polling.
-Any value below 60 seconds will most likely get your account locked so take care setting value lower!

-### Option to use yaml to configure the integration has from version 0.3 been depreciated!